 Gavin blushed and squirmed a little.
 "I had before, more than once.
 Deep down, I think I've been attracted to you from that first day, even though we were barely teenagers."
-Our fathers are both retired Army and served together in Afghanistan.
+Our fathers had served together in Afghanistan before retiring from the Army.
 Gavin and I first met when his family invited mine to a cookout.
 We quickly became best friends.

 I looked into his eyes and kissed him.
 "Me too.
 Did it stand up to your dream?"

 He laughed.
 "Totally surpassed it.
 I hope I still have this big smile on my face when I take my profile pics for my social media pages.
 It's so awkward, posing in my wheelchair, or letting someone crop it out.
 It's like not being able to walk somehow makes me unattractive or whatever, like everyone looks sexy when they're walking."

 "I'm sure you would.
 You'd probably have some swagger going on."

 He laughed.
 "You know it.
 Did I tell you that some guy told me I look like Wilmer Valderrama from NCIS?"

 "No, but I'd take the compliment.
 Wilmer's hot!
 At least you don't get compared to Sheldon on The Big Bang Theory."

 Gavin kissed my cheek, laughing.
 "You're so Sheldon."

 "I don't think that actor's Hispanic."